LinhQuach13/hacker_rank_challenges/README.md

 # Description:
-This repositiory contains exercises from HackerRank.
+This repository contains exercises from HackerRank.